mongodb/specifications/source/crud/bulk-write.md

 batch-splitting to standardize implementations across drivers and simplify batch-splitting testing.

 ## **Changelog**

+- 2024-09-20: Update the `partialResult` population logic to account for ordered bulk writes.

 - 2024-09-18: Relax numeric type requirements for indexes.